You are here > Home > Explore > The Islands > Carcass Island

 Great walks from the settlement are in all directions.
 Choose from a quick but strenuous hike up nearby Stanley Hill or a longer ramble to the lovely Leopard Beach.
 Mount Byng is the highest point at 213 metres (700 feet) and has fantastic views.
 Continue to Elephant Flats to find the elephant seals.

-Cruise visitors can also gain a taste of Carcass Island which features on many itineraries.
+Cruise visitors can gain a taste of Carcass Island which features on many itineraries.
 Landings are usually a short walk away from the settlement to allow a scenic walk, taking in much of the birdlife and finishing with a tasty smoko at the farmhouse.